n-queme/atsight_web_snippets/README.md

 # atsight_web_snippets
-Code snippets of the web application AtSight
+This repository contains some files of the web application AtSight.

+The purpose of this repository is to share code snippets to show how the code is written globaly.

+Please, do not use this code.